 Dori Ives, Director of Development, is dedicated to raising funds to support the mission of the Palo Alto Art Center by engaging donors and other members of the community.
 She has extensive professional experience designing philanthropic programs for companies and developing fundraising initiatives for nonprofit organizations, including the Palo Art Center’s capital campaign.
 Dori graduated from U.C.
 Davis and received an MBA from U.C.
 Berkeley.
 Simply put, life is art.

-Shae Iwasaki is the Project LOOK!
-Program Coordinator and oversees the Art Center’s school tours program.
-Shae has held numerous positions at the Art Center within the education department teaching art classes and summer camps and as the assistant to the Cultural Kaleidoscope and Children’s Fine Art programs.
+Shae Iwasaki is the Manager of School and Teacher Programs.
+Shae has held numerous positions at the Art Center within the education department: teaching art classes and summer camps, as the assistant to the Cultural Kaleidoscope and Children’s Fine Art programs, as well as the Project Look Coordinator and the Cultural Kaleidoscope Coordinator.
 Shae received a B.A. in Art History and Curatorial Studies from Brigham Young University and is currently pursuing her M.A. in Museum Studies at San Francisco State University.
 Shae’s active lifestyle, which includes skiing, dance, and yoga, inspires her continual exploration of finding new modes for engaging with and creating art.

 Karen Kienzle is Director of the Palo Alto Art Center and oversees the vision, budget, marketing efforts, and staffing of this vital community organization.
 Karen brings more than 15 years of exhibition, education, and arts management experience to the Art Center, having worked previously as the Assistant Director for Exhibitions, Education, and Community Outreach at the de Saisset Museum at Santa Clara University, and Assistant Curator at the San Jose Museum of Art.
 She received her B.A. in the history of art from UC Berkeley and her M.A. in museum studies from San Francisco State University and she is a graduate of the Getty Museum Leadership Institute at Claremont Graduate University.
 Karen is passionate about supporting the inner artist in everyone and frequently appreciates the work of other artists by visiting museums and galleries in her travels around the country and world.